edson98lg/selenium_bot_linkedin/README.md

 ## How to use the code properly?
 1. Run the code and wait for login
-> The console will display this message:
+> The console will display this message:(don't press Enter yet)
 `Press Enter when you are in the list of people who work or used to work in the target company.`
 2. Type in the search box the company target
 3. Active "People"